psytrx/engkiosk-webpage-tailwindcss-v4/src/content/meetup/2407-openreply.md

     bio: 'Nico is an engineering manager at Dynatrace, working with teams building the cloud and CI/CD foundations of an internal developer platform.
 With a background in robotics and devops, he’s passionate about all things automation and creating software that simplifies life.
 Nico co-organizes agile and leadership meetups and volunteers at robotics competitions for children.'
     linkedin: 'nico-riedmann'
     website: 'https://riedmann.dev/'
-  - avatar: 'avatar.png'
+  - avatar: 'generic-you.jpg'
     name: 'Lightning talks'
     title: 'Present your project'
-    description: 'Since we have been asked to have this format again, we will have a mix of short talks.
-If you want to present something (about 5min), please drop us an email.'
+    description: 'We invite you to share any tech-related topic that you're passionate about or find interesting.
+Whether it's a new technology, your experience with a specific tool, an idea for an open-source project, or even seeking feedback on a potential side project, we want to hear from you.
+In case you want to give a lightning talk, please get in touch with us via email or on site at the meetup.'

 eventId: '2fcp5a64su8u76v6s61ujk14k7'
 ---